banachtech/msmgo/README.md

 [^1]: Calvet, L.; Fisher, A. (2001).
 "Forecasting multifractal volatility" [(PDF)](https://archive.nyu.edu/bitstream/2451/26894/2/wpa99017.pdf).
 Journal of Econometrics.
 105: 27–58.

 ## BT Variation
-The original model parametrises the transition probabilities of Markov chains M_i with just two parameters.
+The original model parametrises the transition probabilities of Markov chains $M_i$ with just two parameters.
 So the model is parsimonious and parameters do not grow with k.
 In BT variation, each chain $M_i$ is characterised by a probability parameter $g_i$ i.e. transition matrix is given by

 $$
 \begin{bmatrix}